Zinfandel Advocates & Producers (ZAP) Grand Tasting

-Producers and lovers of this grape come together here to celebrate Zinfandel in all its glory.
-California would love to claim the grape as its own, coming close to designating it the official state grape but the varietal truly belongs to the world.
-Whether its called Primitivo, Crljenak Kaštelanski or Tribidrag or colored inky black or “white” this grape satisfies palates from around the globe.
-Below are some of the producers I had the pleasure to taste from as well as being ones you should reach for the next time you’re thirsty for some great Zinfandel.
+Producers and lovers of Zinfandel come together at the annual Zinfandel Advocates & Producers Grand Tasting to celebrate Zinfandel in all its glory.
+According to the Wine Institute, the earliest recorded use of the name comes from a Boston vineyard nursery that advertised Zinfandel for sale in 1832.
+California would love to claim the grape as its own, coming close to designating it the official state grape before finding out its history traveling throughout the world.
+Whether its called Primitivo, Crljenak Kaštelanski, Tribidrag or colored inky black or white, this grape satisfies palates from around the globe.
+Below are some of the producers who have an extensive history with the grape that I had the pleasure to visit with at the Grand Tasting. from as well as being ones you should reach for the next time you’re thirsty for some great Zinfandel.

 Carol Shelton Wines

-This queen of zin is a living legend as she has worked with such great winemakers as André Tchelistcheff at Buena Vista and Peter Lehmann at Saltram in Australia along at Rodney Strong and a 19 year career as winemaker at Windsor winery.
+This Queen of zin is a living legend as she has worked with such great winemakers as André Tchelistcheff at Buena Vista and Rodney Strong Vineyards in Sonoma along with a 19 year career as winemaker at Windsor winery where she produced 45 different wines.
 Since 2000 she has been winemaker and president of her own company, Carol Shelton Wines where she crafts wines featuring some of the best Zinfandel vineyards throughout California.
 Her wines consistently over deliver for their price and are some of the smartest wine buys you can make.
 Some of my favorites include the Karma Reserve zinfandel blend which is full of black and blue fruits along with cinnamon spice.
 The Wild Thing Zin blend, sourced from 60 year old vines in Mendocino and the Monga Zin, sourced from 1918 planted Jose Lopez Vineyard in the Cucamonga Valley are some of my personal favorites.

 Dry Creek Vineyard